• Transient Ischemic Attack (TIA) is a medical emergency

 Vascular risk factors management and others

-• start aggressive blood pressure treatment (⇒ BP < 130/80 mm Hg, ACE-I are preferred) → acute blood pressure management
+• start aggressive blood pressure treatment (⇒ target BP < 130/80 mm Hg, with ACE inhibitors being the preferred medication) → acute blood pressure management

-• consider specific treatment of some particular underlying etiologies (vasculitis, etc.)
+• consider specific treatment of certain underlying etiologies (vasculitis, etc.)

 • even TIA patients can develop post-traumatic stress disorder (PTSD) with depression or anxiety (Kiphuth, 2014]

-• train adaptive coping skills and carefully explain the realistic risk of stroke associated with TIA
+• teach patients adaptive coping skills and carefully explain the realistic risk of stroke associated with TIA

 • use anxiolytics or antidepressants if necessary